 Resident Assistants (RAs) are UCF students who play a crucial role as resources and mentors within your community.
 They are selected and trained to be attentive to the academic, emotional, and social challenges that residents may face, especially during the adjustment to residence hall living.
 We strongly encourage you to connect with your RA and establish a relationship with them as they can provide valuable support during your transition to living on campus.

-Your RA will proactively reach out to you throughout the semester to arrange virtual meetings, either one-on-one or in small groups.
-It is highly encouraged for all residents are encourage to maintain regular communication with their RA .
+Your RA will proactively reach out to you throughout the semester to arrange meetings, either one-on-one or in small groups.
+It is highly encouraged for all residents to maintain regular communication with their RA .
 They are here to assist you and ensure that you have a positive living experience.

 For many college students, sharing their space is a new experience.
 Living on campus provides a wonderful opportunity to learn about oneself and others.
 Building positive relationships takes time and effort, but is can greatly enhance your college experience.
 Here are some key considerations: